kazuto1011/dusty-gan/README.md

 # Learning to Drop Points for LiDAR Scan Synthesis

-*From left to right: a learned depth map, a measurabitlity map for sampling pixels, and a sampled depth map*
+*From left to right: a learned depth map, a measurability map for sampling pixels, and a sampled depth map*
 <img src='https://user-images.githubusercontent.com/9032347/127803595-6e378bab-f709-4476-a528-73460a503e76.gif' width='100%' style='image-rendering: pixelated;'>

 **Learning to Drop Points for LiDAR Scan Synthesis**<br>